wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 3. Copy the contact form Shortcode.
 4. Past the contact form shortcode in the desired page.

-= Add the Active Engage to increase lead generation =
+= Add LiveSite to increase lead generation =
-1. On the main contact form plugin screen, click "Edit" next to the "Active Engage" label.
+1. On the main contact form plugin screen, click "Edit" next to the "LiveSite" label.
 2. Set the "Display settings".
-You can set the timing for the active engage to display.
+You can set the timing for the LiveSite to display.
 If you don't want it to automatically display, uncheck the "Automatically display" box.
-3. The active engage allows you to offer both contact and scheduling options to your website visitors.
+3. LiveSite allows you to offer both contact and scheduling options to your website visitors.
 If you wish to disable the scheduling options, and offer only "leave message" option, uncheck the "Offer meeting and services" box.
-4. Edit your Active engage texts.
+4. Edit your LiveSite texts.
 All the texts are editable, so you could perfectly adjust it to your business needs.
-5. Edit the active engage Colors & Fonts.
+5. Edit the LiveSite Colors & Fonts.
 You can use an existing Theme out of the Themes list, or create a new one.
-6. When done, click "Done" and make sure that the active engage option is "on" on the main plugin page.
+6. When done, click "Done" and make sure that the LiveSite option is "on" on the main plugin page.
-7. If you wish to add the active engage to a specific page and not all website pages, please click "Add Active Engage on specific pages" on the editing screen.
+7. If you wish to add the LiveSite to a specific page and not all website pages, please click "Add LiveSite on specific pages" on the editing screen.

 = Add scheduling options to your contact form =